mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

         library(TwoSampleMR)
         library(MRInstruments)

-# 2. Guide to data requirements
+# 2. Guide to data requirements.

 To estimate the causal effect, the minimum information required is as follows: